“This may sound stupid, but you can only milk the girls, right?”

 Frankly, it’s not a stupid question.
 A USFRA commissioned study found that 72% of consumers “know nothing or very little about farming or ranching”.

-If you’ve never experienced cows outside of books, movies, how would you know?
-It’s not stupid, it’s not a lack of intelligence.
+If you’ve never experienced cows outside of books or movies how would you know?
+It’s not stupid— it’s not a lack of intelligence.

-It’s a lack of knowledge— a lack of involvement, either by lack of interest or lack of access.
+It’s a lack of knowledge— a lack of involvement, a lack of access.

-Either way, we’re happy to answer any seemingly stupid questions, because as first generation farmers, we get it.
+Either way, we’re happy to answer any seemingly ‘stupid’ questions, because as first generation farmers, we get it.
+It’s part of our mission to bridge the gap.

 Let’s take a quick look at how it all works: